 51-year-old American, Troy Lee Pilkington, killed for refusing to pay taxi fare

-That’s how cheap some of these guys are.
+That is how cheap some of these guys can be.

-So, when I heard an American man had been killed by a Thai taxi driver for refusing to pay a taxi fare, I can’t say I was remotely surprised.
+So, when I heard an American man had been killed by a Thai taxi driver for refusing to pay a taxi fare, I cannot say I was particularly surprised.

 Why was Troy Lee Pilkington killed?

 According to the Thai news media, American Troy Lee Pilkington got into a fight with a Thai taxi driver on Saturday after the taxi he was in got stuck in traffic on Sukhumvit Road, one of Bangkok’s main roads.

 According to the taxi driver, Chidchai Utmacha, when Pilkington realized the fare was 51 baht (around $1.68) he shouted angrily at the taxi driver and said he wasn’t paying.

 He then got out of the taxi still refusing to pay and, when Chidchai shouted at him that he had better pay up, Pilkington threw a cup of coffee at him.

 He then attempted to walk away.

 At this point, Chidchai, obviously furious at firstly being cheated by the American man and secondly being assaulted with a cup of possibly hot coffee (news reports don’t specify) reached for the machete he had under his car seat and went after Pilkington.